Q: Do oil coatings need to be declared on the ingredient statement?

 Q: Are California raisins available with non-GMO oil?

-A: Yes, some suppliers will oil with canola oil and non-GMO blends.
+A: Yes, suppliers will oil with non-GMO blends upon request.

 Q: What is a confectionery raisin?